typelead/eta/docs/source/getting-started.rst

 |   ``void``                   | ``()``       |
 +------------------------------+--------------+

-When writing FFI declarations that return objects, you be wrap the result type in a ``Maybe`` if the documentation of the corresponding Java method clearly states that ``null`` is a potential return type.
+When writing FFI declarations that return objects, you can wrap the result type in a ``Maybe`` if the documentation of the corresponding Java method clearly states that ``null`` is a potential return type.
 It is always safe to wrap the result in a ``Maybe`` type, but the user will have to bear the burden of dealing